ndodswor/Duda/README.md

-    -------------MULTILANGUAGE script for DUDAONE [Raw Edition] README---------------- This script allows site visitors to easily switch between displayed languages in a site using flag icons corresponding to the selected language's country.
+    -------------MULTILANGUAGE script for DUDAONE [Raw Edition] README---------------- This script allows site visitors to easily switch between displayed languages in a site using flag icons representing countries commonly associated with that language.
+Page content and its translations must be created by the user.

     --------------------SUPPORTED LANGUAGES & THEIR SUFFIXES--------------------------
     English (en), Spanish (es), Catalan (ca), Czetch (cz), Chinese (cn), Korean (kr)